Bartholomew County Public Library

 Opened in 1905, the Lebanon Public Library serves the City of Lebanon, Town of Ulen, and Center Township in Boone County, Indiana.
 Committed to being an active resource for literacy, the library offers a diverse range of print, audio, and multimedia material as well as public internet access.
 The library also hosts numerous programs and provides space for community activities.
 The Ralph W. Stark Heritage Center maintains the library’s extensive collection of genealogical and historical resources pertaining to Boone County.

-Rockville Public Library
+Princeton Public Library

 Sisters of Providence of Saint Mary-of-the-Woods, Indiana